Something Wicked This Way Comes (film): Plot

-In the morning, Mr. Dark leads his carnival, now consisting of some of the townspeople, in a parade though Will and Jim deduce that it is a search party for them.
-Charles eventually figures out that the boys are in trouble and when confronted by Mr. Dark manages to deter him.
+In the morning, Mr. Dark leads his carnival, now consisting of some of the townspeople, in a parade, though Will and Jim deduce that it is a search party for them.
+Charles eventually figures out that the boys are in trouble, and when confronted by Mr. Dark, manages to deter him.
 Charles, Will and Jim head to the library where the former reveals that the carnival had come to town before and that his own father had fought them.
-Mr. Dark arrives searching for Will and Jim and offers Charles his youth back, but he resists.
+Mr. Dark arrives, searching for Will and Jim and offers Charles his youth back, but he resists.
 He knocks out Charles and makes off with the boys back to the carnival.
 Charles regains himself and heads to the carnival just as the storm arrives.
 He runs into Jim's mother and deters her before she too succumbs to Mr. Dark's powers.

-Charles heads into the hall of mirrors where Mr. Dark continues to taunt him about his age.
+Charles heads into the hall of mirrors, where Mr. Dark continues to taunt him about his age.
 Will declares his love for his father and repels the Dust Witch, allowing Fury to escape his imprisonment and impale her with a lightning rod.
 Will and Charles find Mr. Dark attempting to use the carousel with Jim in tow, but they rescue him just as lightning strikes the ride.
-As Mr. Dark begins to age and decay, Will and Charles express happiness to awaken Jim and the three flee just as the carnival begins to get sucked away into a giant twister.
+As Mr. Dark begins to age and decay, Will and Charles express happiness to awaken Jim and the three flee with the horses and ponies and the townspeople just as the carnival begins to get sucked away into a giant tornado.
 Will, Jim and Charles head back into town and begin to happily dance back home, with the danger now over.